Amol195/Amol195.github.io/_pages/about.md

 Get in Touch
 ======

 I do look forward in chatting with you and hearing more about you and your interesting work!
-Do consider emailing me first(Just for the some context) after which we could setup a mutually acceptable time to chat!
+Do consider emailing me first(Just for some context) after which we could setup a mutually acceptable time to chat!
 Alternatively, you may also message me on [LinkedIn](https://www.linkedin.com/in/amolsingbal/).

 Appreciate in taking time out of your schedule to read all of this :)